GoogleCloudPlatform/abap-sdk-bigquery-toolkit-samples/README.md

  - Include mandt in CDS view.
 If enabled, mandt field will be included in CDS View.

-Upon running, the program will generate CDS Views specified in the file.
+Upon running, the program will generate CDS Object specified in the file.
 In case of errors, they will be displayed in the output.

 ### [2.2 - Replication Objects Generator](#table-of-contents)
-The program ZGOOG_R_BQTR_GEN_REPL_OBJECTS will generate the following data replication objects for each CDS View specified in the input.
+The program ZGOOG_R_BQTR_GEN_REPL_OBJECTS will generate the following data replication objects for each CDS Object specified in the input.
  - BW (CDS) Datasource
  - Advanced Data Store Object (ADSO)
  - Data Transfer Process (DTP)